-- (a)At least two of FINC 585-1, 2, 3 Asset Pricing - (b)At least two of FINC 586-1, 2, 3 Corporate Finance - (c)Two approved Economics Field sequences of at least two quarters each - (d) Advanced Topics in American Economic History or 420-1 Advanced Topics in European Economic History for a letter grade.
+- (a) At least two of FINC 585-1, 2, 3 Asset Pricing - (b) At least two of FINC 586-1, 2, 3 Corporate Finance - (c) Two approved Economics Field sequences of at least two quarters each - (d) At least one course in Economic History.
+Students must take either Economics 420-1 Advanced Topics in American Economic History or 420-1 Advanced Topics in European Economic History for a letter grade.
 In some years, additional economic history courses may be scheduled as Economics 498 Advanced Topics in Economics.
 The director of Graduate Studies will announce in the Graduate Connection newsletter if these courses meet the economic history requirement.
 Typically, Economic History courses are partially evaluated by the writing of a research paper.
 Students have one calendar year after taking the course to submit the paper.